SagarBapodara/porfolio/index.md

 ## Work Experience

 **Developer @ Bizgull Inc (_Dec 2021 - Dec 2022_)**
-> - Built full-stack web applications utilizing WordPress, Javascript, etc, with plugins, libraries, and frameworks.
+> - Developed and maintained cloud-based web applications using WordPress, JavaScript, and other frameworks, focusing on business objectives and client requirements.
-> - Analyzed website and web traffic data to optimize user engagement and SEO, increasing organic traffic by ~30%.
+> - Analyzed web traffic data using BI Tools to optimize user engagement and SEO, increasing organic traffic by ~30%.
-> - Directed testing and debugging efforts for cloud applications, achieving a ~25% improvement in system performance.
+> - Implemented a test automation framework, enhancing the quality assurance process and reducing testing time by ~40%.

 **Undergraduate Researcher (AI-ML) & Analytics @ IITRAM, Ahmedabad (_Aug 2021 - May 2022_)**
-> - Developed a siren sound detection system using machine learning and computer vision with 95.7% accuracy, deployed on Raspberry Pi with a sound sensor.
+> - Developed a siren sound detection system using machine learning and computer vision with 95.7% accuracy.
 > - Created a custom vehicle detection and classification model using YOLO and Darknet 53 (~69% real-time accuracy).
+> - Optimized deep learning models by implementing efficient data structures and algorithms, reducing inference time by 15%.
-> - Designed & improved traffic light control algorithm based on a queuing theory cost function (~25% reduction in wait times).
+> - Designed & improved traffic light control algorithm based on a queuing theory cost function (~25% reduction in wait times)

 **Intern - Data Science & Analytics @ Reliance Industries Limited (_May 2021 - Aug 2021_)**
-> - Performed in-depth statistical data analysis, and developed & handled 10+ PowerBI dashboards for insights.
+> - Performed in-depth statistical analysis, & handled 10+ PowerBI dashboards for data visualization and business analytics.
-> - Formulated time series models; improved accuracy by 87% for petroleum production & close to 75% for waste segregation.
+> - Formulated time series models using advanced mathematics and data analytics, improving accuracy by ~87% in petroleum production forecasting and ~75% in waste segregation.
-> - Developed a web application for continuous monitoring, and analysis utilizing data from over 50 sensors for key stakeholders.
+> - Developed a Rest API-based web application for continuous monitoring, utilizing live data from over 50 sensors.

 **Web Development Intern @ Youth India Foundation (_Nov 2020 - Feb 2021_)**
 > - Built an online end-to-end seamless onboarding system for new registrations during events.
 Handled server load-balancing during peak usage.